Visiting the Museum

 What do I do if I misplace my membership card?

 You can request a new card by contacting the Membership office at (928) 774-5213, ext.
 219, or email firstname.lastname@example.org.

 How can I renew my membership?

 You can renew your membership online, at the Museum, mail in a completed application form, or by phone (928) 774-5213, ext.
 219.

 Will I be notified when it is time to renew my membership?

 Yes, renewal notices are sent by mail about 90 days prior to the expiration date, allowing enough time for renewal without interruption.
 If you receive a renewal notice after you paid membership dues, the items probably crossed in the mail, and you can disregard the notice.

 Is my membership payment tax-deductible?

 Your contribution, less the fair market value of offered benefits, is tax deductible.
-Refer to the information below to see what the Museum estimates the tax-deductible portion of your membership contribution to be:

 Can I lend my membership card to a friend or family member?